progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 <!-- ### Subversion Commands ### -->

-Funkcjonalności udostępnione przez `git svn` dodają kilka komend ułatwiających przejście do Gita, poprzez umożliwienie używania Subversion w sposób w jaki zawsze go używałeś.
-Poniżesz zobaczysz kilka komend, które umożliwią Ci pracę z Subversion po staremu.
+`git svn` dodaje kilka komend ułatwiających przejście na Gita, poprzez umożliwienie używania funkcjonalności podobnych do tych, do których przywykłeś w Subversion.
+Poniżej zobaczysz kilka komend, które umożliwią Ci pracę z Subversion po staremu.

 <!-- The `git svn` toolset provides a number of commands to help ease the transition to Git by providing some functionality that’s similar to what you had in Subversion.
 Here are a few commands that give you what Subversion used to. -->

-#### Historia zmian jak w SVN ####
+#### Historia zmian taka jak w SVN ####

 <!-- #### SVN Style History #### -->

-Jeżeli przywykłeś do Subversion i chciałbyś zobaczyć historię projektu w takim samym stylu jak SVN ją pokazuje, możesz uruchomić komendę `git svn log`, aby zobaczyć ją przedstawioną w ten sposób:
+Jeżeli przywykłeś do Subversion i chciałbyś zobaczyć historię projektu w takim samym stylu jak SVN ją pokazuje, możesz uruchomić komendę `git svn log`, aby przedstawić ją w ten sposób:

 <!-- If you’re used to Subversion and want to see your history in SVN output style, you can run `git svn log` to view your commit history in SVN formatting: -->